calexander-sanborn/calexander-sanborn/README.md

 👋 Hola, I am Colin.

+Software Engineer by trade.
+Reverse Engineer by trial.
+Testing Engineer by error.

 <!---
 calexander-sanborn/calexander-sanborn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.